tanrax/bash-folders/README.md

 ## Video optmizer

-Folder that watches when new videos are added to a folder and optimizes them.
+Folder that watches when new videos are added and optimizes them.

+For security, it **only detects files that have been copied!
+Ignore moved files**.

 ### Requirements